 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matter How our audit addressed the matter Goodwill (Refer Disclosure Note 16) The net goodwill balance at 31 December 2021 was \$1,137,000 (2020: \$1,137,000).
+Key audit matter How our audit addressed the matter Goodwill on Consolidation (Refer Disclosure · The carrying value of goodwill balance in the consolidated financial statements of the Group in relation to PNG FM Limited is \$1,137,000 as at 31 December 2022 (2021: \$1,137,000).
 Management is required to carry out an annual impairment test for goodwill being an asset with an indefinite useful life.
 This process is complex and highly judgmental given the involvement of complex calculations, judgements, estimates and assumptions.
-A risk exists that goodwill is overstated in the books should any judgments or assumptions be considered inappropriate.
-Group has used an external valuer to assess the recoverable value of the subsidiary entity for assessment of impairment of Goodwill.
-Primarily, Future Maintainable Earnings method has been used by the external valuer for the purpose of determining the recoverable amount of the business of the subsidiary in the absence of long term reliable cash flow projections given the current pandemic environment.
-We have: assessed the design and implementation of the Group's practice and methodology around the impairment assessment process; performed a detailed review of the valuation methodology used including, the key assumptions used; assessed the reasonableness of forecasted future cash flows by comparison to historical performance and future outlook considering future uncertainties as a result of COVID 19 pandemic; assessed the reasonability of key assumptions (including future maintainable earnings and earnings multiples);
+Risk exist that goodwill is overstated in the books of account should any judgments or assumptions be considered inappropriate.
+We have: assessed the design and implementation of the Group's practice and methodology around the impairment assessment process; performed a detailed review of the valuation methodology used including, the key assumptions used; assessed the reasonableness of forecasted future cash flows by comparison to historical performance and future outlook considering future uncertainties;